C-EPA North (Public Works) Dike

 The project is backed by $2 million from the BC Ministry of Emergency Management & Climate Readiness, which was announced in February 2023.

-The City of Merritt’s Flood Mitigation team has launched an e-petition calling on the Government of Canada to support the Disaster Mitigation and Adaptation Fund (DMAF) or similar program to support small communities impacted by disasters.
+The City of Merritt’s Flood Mitigation team launched an e-petition calling on the Government of Canada to support the Disaster Mitigation and Adaptation Fund (DMAF) or similar program to support small communities impacted by disasters.

-This funding is critical for implementing a comprehensive dike system outlined in the Flood Mitigation Plan, designed to protect Merritt from future flooding events.
-The petition gives residents, stakeholders, and supporters the opportunity to make their voices heard in Parliament, advocating for federal assistance to ensure the safety and resilience of our community.
+The petition gave residents, stakeholders, and supporters the opportunity to make their voices heard in Parliament, advocating for federal assistance to ensure the safety and resilience of our community.

 Status